Chacarilla del Estanque: 20th century

 The 3,030,000 m^{2} terrain was urbanised and sold by the Izaga family in the 1970s, who opened a shopping centre named after the adjacent Caminos del Inca Avenue in 1988 (originally known as the Fashion Mall Caminos del Inca).
 The new establishment replaced a convent originally destined to become a hospital, and was expanded in 2001.
 In the aftermath of the establishment of the Revolutionary Government of the Armed Forces, a number of members of the Peruvian Armed Forces and supporters of Juan Velasco Alvarado established their residences in the area during the same period, which led to its nickname of "Cachaquería del Estanque" by detractors of the regime.

 Around the same period, a supermarket chain known as Gálax was established to develop the area, then owned by the Castañeda family.
 The store's success led to its expansion in 1976, and the building was ultimately purchased by the Grupo Wong in the 1990s to house its supermarket.

 The neighbourhood's largest educational centre is Santa María Marianistas, a private Catholic school.
 Originally located at the third block of Arequipa Avenue, it moved to María Reina, a church in San Isidro, in 1944, moving again to its current location in 1959.
 A number of schools also operate in the area, including the Santísimo Nombre de Jesús, a private Catholic school, and the San Gabriel Arcángel Institute, a special education school established in 1958.

 During the Peruvian conflict, the leader of the Shining Path, Abimael Guzmán, lived hidden in house number 265 of the neighbourhood's Buena Vista Avenue.
 The house was one of several raided by the Special Intelligence Group on January 31, 1991, where materials related to the group were found, including a videotape of its most important members—including Guzmán—dancing to Zorba's Dance, a Greek instrumental song.

+The neighbourhood saw the opening of the country's second McDonald's restaurant soon after the first one's inauguration in October 1996.